When it comes to rowing, there are two brand names that have become synonymous with these cardio machines, Concept2 and WaterRower.

 Concept2 2 – WaterRower 2

 A lot of this will come down to the dimensions we looked at earlier.
-There are one or two nice features beyond that however that are nice bonuses in this department.
+There are one or two nice features beyond that however those are nice bonuses in this department.

 Firstly, it has wheels on the front.
 This makes it very simple to quickly move around wherever you have it.
 If you want to transport it further or store it though, it’s the second feature that will be of the most importance.